Small Post on Solo Play & Motivation

 B: on the other hand, when we talk about ttrpgs or games generally, we're talking about a medium for desired experience.
 Maybe that's fun, maybe that's catharsis, maybe that's tension.
 Whatever floats your boat.
 So taking something back because it doesn't create the experience you want (or creates one you don't) is aligned with the core objective of the whole fucking exercise.
 Which is good.
 Don't be afraid to play video games at the difficulty you enjoy, engage with media in ways that work for you, don't stick with choices you don't like, and so on.
 That's more of a General Media Literacy note, to be honest.

-Hey Kid from Yazeba's Bed & Breakfast (Jay Dragon et al, Possum Creek Games, 2023) refers to this idea as "take-backsies," in the YB&B's excellent safety tools section, which is where I first (or most clearly) encountered: "If you have an idea and then realize later that you don’t like it, you can always do take-backsies."
-It's one of the clearest and simplest expressions of player agency and consent I've seen, and a useful technique for your toolbox.
+Hey Kid from Yazeba's Bed & Breakfast (Jay Dragon et al, Possum Creek Games, 2023) refers to this idea as "take-backsies," in the YB&B's excellent safety tools section, which is where I first (or most clearly) encountered it: "If you have an idea and then realize later that you don’t like it, you can always do take-backsies."

 "Take-backsies," in came up in the last group session I ran of a homemade horror game, and I think it may have averted a real bummer of an ending.
 At the very least, I made an unfun decision as referee, and we reverted it rather than let it ride, and the game was better for it.
 Anyway, rolling stuff back can be really helpful.
+In this case, though, I think I'd rather throw away than roll back.
+I haven't been playing this particular game-iteration (not even yet a campaign) for very long, so there's not much to lose, and maybe a lot to gain by ditching it.

 I uh, haven't talked about motivation much here, have I?
 Better do that.